ntechdevelopers/ntech.readmedoc/docs/source/testing/test_scenarios_for_website_testing.rst

 2. Verify there should be no extra white space at the end of the footer on high screen resolutions.
 3. Verify element is aligned at the footer section or not.
 4. Verify footer section should be the same for all pages.
-5. Verify the logo shown at the footer.6.
-Verify logo is aligned on the footer.
+5. Verify the logo shown at the footer.
+6. Verify logo is aligned on the footer.
 7. Verify from any page on click on the logo home page should be open.
 8. Verify by clicking on the links correct pages should be loaded.
 9. Verify all social links with icons added on the footer.